-People with asthma have what is called a chronic (pronounced: krah-nik), or long-lasting, problem with their airways.
+People with asthma have what is called a chronic (long-lasting) problem with their airways.
 Everyday stuff, like animal dander or cigarette smoke, can trigger a flare-up.
-And a flare-up makes it hard to breathe because the airways can get swollen and clogged with mucus.
+A flare-up makes it hard to breathe because the airways can get swollen and clogged with mucus.
 The muscles around the airways can tighten up, too.
 Less air is able to get in and out of the lungs.

-These immediately loosen the muscles around the airways, which opens up the airways and makes it easier to breathe.
-Rescue medications are usually inhaled directly into the lungs where they relieve wheezing, coughing, and shortness of breath, often within minutes.
-The most common rescue medication is called a quick-acting bronchodilator (pronounced: brahn-ko-dye-lay-tur).
+This kind of medicine immediately loosens the muscles around the airways.
+That opens up the airways and makes it easier to breathe.
+Quick-relief medicines are also called "fast-acting" or "rescue" medicines.
+They're usually breathed straight into the lungs where they relieve wheezing, coughing, and shortness of breath, often within minutes.
+The most common rescue medication is called a quick-acting bronchodilator (pronounced: brahn-ko-dye-LAY-tur).

-The most common controller medications are called inhaled corticosteroids (pronounced: kor-tih-ko-stair-oyds).
-These are not the same thing as performance-enhancing steroids used by athletes — they only work in your lungs.
-They're safe and they're a proven form of treatment for asthma.
+The most common long-term control medicines are called inhaled corticosteroids (pronounced: kor-tih-ko-STAIR-oyds).
+Although they have "steroid" in the name, they are not the same thing as performance-enhancing steroids used by athletes — they only work in your lungs.
+Corticosteroids are a safe and proven treatment for asthma.

-Rescue medications are important during a flare-up because they help someone breathe more easily right away.
-That means anyone who has asthma and has been prescribed rescue medications should always have them along — at school, on the basketball court, at the mall, and even on vacation.
+Quick-relief medicines are important during a flare-up because they help you breathe more easily right away.
+If your doctor has prescribed quick-relief medicine you should always have it with you — at school, on the basketball court, at the mall, and even on vacation.

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|